MicrosoftDocs/bi-shared-docs/reference-docs/schema-rowsets/xml/discover-xml-metadata-rowset.md

 |**DataSourcePermissionID**|**DBTYPE_WSTR**|Optional.|
 |**ObjectExpansion**|**DBTYPE_WSTR**|Optional.|

- The restriction, **ObjectExpansion**, is available for every major object of [!INCLUDE[msCoName](../../../includes/msconame-md.md)] [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] [!INCLUDE[ssASnoversion](../../../includes/ssasnoversion-md.md)].
+ The restriction, **ObjectExpansion**, is available for every major object of Analysis Services.
 The client typically uses restrictions to describe the OLAP objects for which the DDL is to be returned, and uses the **ObjectExpansion** restriction to define the degree of expansion in the returned DDL.
-The following table indicates whether the enumeration value is allowed for [Alter Element &#40;XMLA&#41;](../../../analysis-services/xmla/xml-elements-commands/alter-element-xmla.md) commands.
+The following table indicates whether the enumeration value is allowed for [Alter Element &#40;XMLA&#41;](../../xmla/xml-elements-commands/alter-element-xmla.md) commands.

 |Enumeration Value|Description|
 |-----------------------|-----------------|